Mark your calendars for the 2018 Delaware Coastal Cleanup!

 For the 30th anniversary Delaware Coastal Cleanup, held Sept.
 16, 2017, 1,567 volunteers collected 3.8 tons of trash from 47 sites from Wilmington to Fenwick Island.
 Sponsored by the Delaware Department of Natural Resources and Environmental Control, the annual cleanup spans the First State’s 97-mile eastern coastline and includes our river and ocean shorelines as well as wetland and watershed areas.

 Volunteer registration will close two weeks prior to the cleanup date to allow time for packing and distribution of supplies for each site.
-To learn more about Delaware Coastal Cleanup sites, please click the links below.
+To learn more about Delaware Coastal Cleanup sites, please visit the new Coastal Cleanup web page.

 For more information on the Delaware Coastal Cleanup, please email coordinator Joanna Wilson, DNREC Public Affairs, or phone 302-739-9902.